 It is in the interests of all partners to acknowledge this - and then understand it better and plan to address it.
-The National Park Authority and its partners are subject to the same National Planning Policy Framework, albeit that the priorities are somewhat different for a National Park Authority.
-Every authority must manage and adapt to the increased pressures placed on it by a growing population to protect its landscape character and meet its commitments to both development and green infrastructure.
+The National Park Authority and its partners are subject to the requirements of the NPPF, albeit that the priorities are somewhat different for a National Park Authority.
+Every authority must manage and adapt to the increased pressures placed upon it by a growing population to protect its landscape character and meet its commitments to both development and green infrastructure.
 The areas outside the National Park must also accommodate growth while building vibrant, healthy and sustainable communities and retaining the qualities of their landscape.